massivebird/tutoring-english/main.md

    + Mostly used for verbal communication.
 Doesn't really make sense to describe someone who takes a while to text back
    + Example sentences:
       + "Michelle is pissed at her boyfriend.
 Apparently when she accused him of cheating on her, a __cat got his tongue__.
 She thinks his hesitation means he's hiding something."

+#### "to have something down to an art" or "to a fine art" [phrase]
+   + Translates to: _to do something skillfully or efficiently often thanks to experience_
+   + This is to do something so well that it appears artful or sophisticated
+   + A more casual version is "to have something down to a T." Just pronounced _tee_.
+   + Example sentences:
+      + "Terry's got parking __down to a fine art__.
+He can park his car into spaces you wouldn't believe."
+      + "Alex has got graphic design __down to a T__.
+He can make fifty gorgeous designs in a single day."

 ## Slang (More exotic language)